Policy on Equality, Diversity, and Inclusion (EDI)

 - Confidential and student-centered mental health, disability, and learning support services are available.

-C. Employment and Workplace Culture
+Employment and Workplace Culture:

 - Recruitment, hiring, promotion, and professional development are executed in a transparent, inclusive, and equitable, merit-based framework.